SciML/ReservoirComputing.jl/docs/src/reca_tutorials/reca.md

 To define the ReCA model, it suffices to call:

 ```@example reca
-reca = RECA(input, ca;
+reca = RECA(4, 4, DCA(90);
            generations=16,
            input_encoding=RandomMapping(16, 40))
+ps, st = setup(rng, reca)
 ```
 After this, the training can be performed with the chosen method.

 ```@example reca
-output_layer = train(reca, output, StandardRidge(0.00001))
+ps, st = train!(reca, input, output, ps, st, StandardRidge(0.00001))
 ```

-The prediction in this case will be a `Predictive()` with the input data equal to the training data.
+We are going to test the recall ability of the model, feeding the input data and investigating wether the predicted output equals the output data.
 In addition, to test the 5 bit memory task, a conversion from Float to Bool is necessary (at the moment, we are aware of a bug that doesn't allow boolean input data to the RECA models):

 ```@example reca
-prediction = reca(Predictive(input), output_layer)
+_, st0 = setup(rng, reca) #reset the first ca state
+pred_out, st = predict(reca, input, ps, st0)
 final_pred = convert(AbstractArray{Float32}, prediction .> 0.5)

 final_pred == output
 ```